Goltred/tornscripts/TradeTracker/README.md

 ## Using the userscript

-Once you have installed the userscript with your faqvorite manager, you should see the following as "UI" on any trade
+Once you have installed the userscript with your favorite manager, you should see the following as "UI" on any trade

 ![UI Image](images/ui.png)